|

 to platform.
 For example, on X11 windowing systems,

-each visual is a different GraphicsConfiguration
+each visual is a different GraphicsConfiguration.

-On win32, GraphicsConfiguration
+On win32, GraphicsConfigurations represent PixelFormats

 available in the current resolution and color depth.